ModECI/MDF/outreachy_modeci_contributions/first_tasks/README.md

 ## First Task Outline

+Create a notebook that depicts an understanding of MDF models.
-Create a notebook to include the following details below:
+The notebook should include the details below:

 - One MDF model with a graph
 - Three nodes in the graph of the model